garne041/Faulty-Steel-Plates/README.md

 This data can be used to predict which type of defect based on the 27 features.
 With expanded understanding of the features, a model like this could be used to recommend process actions to prevent these defects in the future.
 In this project, I scaled the data before applying PCA to identify relationships between the features.
 After that, I used Pycaret with PCA enabled to compare and tune models.

 Since the major focus of this project is to demonstrate putting models in production, the model testing notebook was to create a working viable model which would be needed to demonstrate productionalization.
-I've broken it down into three sections: experiment tracking, model registry, and model deployment inside of Databricks using mlflow.
+I've broken model productionalization down into four sections: experiment tracking, establishing context, model registry, and model deployment inside of Databricks using mlflow.

 ## Skills Reviewed:
 ### Experiment Tracking